Skip to main content

 Parameterized SQL

-To export a SQL WHERE clause with bind variables instead of inline values, use the "parameterized" format.
-The output is an object with sql and params attributes.
+Export SQL with bind variables instead of inline values using the "parameterized" format.
+This returns an object with sql and params properties:

 formatQuery(query, 'parameterized');